Aquarium, Pond Sponge Filtration |

 *Diagram for sponge filter with an air pump installation (click to enlarge):

-I should also note that while this diagram shows a secure fitting for many aquariums from my experience, for large fish (such as adult South American Cichlids), I would suggest using an air pump to power your Hydro Sponge #5 as these fish will often knock the power head off the lift tube.
+I should also note that, while these diagrams shows a secure fitting for many aquariums from my experience, for large fish (such as adult South American Cichlids), I would suggest using heavy rocks to brace the sponge filter & power head as these fish will often knock the power head off the lift tube.

 Please Click on the pictures to enlarge for a better view